JeevesGB/pPainter-v2/README.md

 ## License

-MIT License (or specify your license here)
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.